What It Sounds Like

 Jinu, the Jeoseung Saja in a Gat.
 Courtesy of Netflix |

 For those new to Korean entertainment, a boy band with tall black hats, beads and dark "cloaks" might seem like a contemporary fashion choice, but any fan of KDrama historical series recognizes the semi-transparent, head gear as a gat (said kind of like gaht, without a hard t sound).
-The look, however, is a visual reference to the Jeoseung Saja, a messenger from the world of the dead.
-Gwi ma is the lord of the underworld and consumer of souls taken by the demons.
-The Saja Boys are the messengers and what better way to deliver the message than with the sugary "Soda Pop," a song whose lyrics easily shift between the girl he desires and the consumption of souls.
+The look is a visual reference to the Jeoseung Saja, the messenger/undertaker from the world of the dead.
+So Gwi ma is the lord of the underworld and consumer of souls and The Saja Boys are messengers.
+What better way to deliver the message than through the sugary "Soda Pop," a song whose carbonated lyrics easily shift between desire for a girl and the consumption of souls.

 Contextual Sidetrack: